stemmlerjs/khalilstemmler.com/src/pages/work/fran-world.md

 ![Fran World](/img/frans.png)

-She had already created the high fidelity wireframes for desktop and mobile.
-It was created using jQuery and HTML so that she could make edits to it later.
+She had already created the high fidelity wireframes for desktop and mobile, I just coded it up for her.

+Because she's a designer and knows how to code, it was created using jQuery and HTML so that she could make edits to it later.

 ![Fran world gif](/img/fran-gif.gif)